 - Add back in the pork, the pepperoncini juice, garlic, lemon juice, oregano, lemon pepper, kosher salt, and pepper.

 - Turn your pot to manual, then up to 50 minutes.
 Close the lid and seal the vent!
 (Mine doesn’t ask me low or high pressure if I choose manual first.
 If yours does, I’d choose high.)

 - Allow to naturally release.
 Then open and shred, tossing in juices.
 Add a fresh squeeze of lemon juice and big pinch of parsley (optional and mostly to make it pretty!)

-- Just like my favorite carnitas recipe, you can use it juicy, right out of the pot, OR (and this is what we ALWAYS DO) pull out your meat and fry it up in a skillet over high heat.
+- Just like my favorite carnitas recipe, I strongly suggest you fry up the cooked meat in a skillet with some cooking spray over high heat before serving.
 It’s one more step but it only takes a few minutes!
-It reduces the moisture and TOTALLY magnifies the flavor and makes it all yummy and crispy.
+It reduces the moisture and TOTALLY magnifies the flavor and makes it all yummy and a little crispy.
+It also keeps your pitas from getting soggy.
 I always keep some of the juices in the pyrex I’ll store my leftovers in so I can bring it back to life if we don’t eat it all and it seems too dry later.